jlpteaching/dinocpu-wq21/assignments/assignment-2.md

 ## Single stepper

 You can also use the [single stepper](../documentation/single-stepping.md) to step through the execution one cycle at a time and print information as you go.
-Details on how to use the single stepper can be found in the [documentation](../documentation/single-stepping.md).
+Details on how to use the single stepper can be found in the [documentation](../documentation/single-stepping.md) and in [DinoCPU - Debugging your implementation](https://video.ucdavis.edu/playlist/dedicated/0_8bwr1nkj/0_kv1v647d).

 ## `printf` debugging